Reese McGuire Player Props: Red Sox vs. Rays

-On Friday, Reese McGuire (.185 on-base percentage in past 10 games, 133 points below season-long percentage) and the Boston Red Sox play the Tampa Bay Rays, whose starting pitcher will be Tyler Glasnow.
-First pitch is at 7:10 PM ET.
+The Boston Red Sox, including Reese McGuire (.259 slugging percentage in past 10 games, including no homers), take on starter Trevor Kelley and the Tampa Bay Rays at Fenway Park, Saturday at 1:10 PM ET.

-He racked up two extra-base hits in his most recent appearance (2-for-4 with two doubles and an RBI) against the Reds.
+He collected two extra-base hits in his most recent game (2-for-4 with two doubles and an RBI) against the Reds.

 Reese McGuire Game Info & Props vs. the Rays